openlab-at-city-tech/openlab/wp-content/plugins/tinymce-advanced/readme.txt

 = 4.1 =
 * Updated for WordPress 4.0 and TinyMCE 4.1.
-* Add the 'textpattern' plugin that supports some of the markdown syntax while typing, [(more info)](http://www.tinymce.com/wiki.php/Configuration:textpattern_patterns).
+* Add the `textpattern` plugin that supports some of the markdown syntax while typing, [(more info)](http://www.tinymce.com/wiki.php/Configuration:textpattern_patterns).
 * Add the updated 'table' plugin that supports background and border color.

 = 4.0.2 =
 * Fix showing of the second, third and forth button rows when the Toolbar Toggle button is not used.
-* Fix adding the ''directionality'' plugin when RTL or LTR button is selected.
+* Fix adding the `directionality` plugin when RTL or LTR button is selected.
 * Show the ''Advanced Options'' to super admins on multisite installs.
-* Add the ''link'' plugin including link rel setting.
+* Add the `link` plugin including link rel setting.
 Replaces the Insert/Edit Link dialog when enabled.
 * Include updated ''table'' plugin that has support for vertical align for cells.

 = 4.0.1 =